Dr Tim Gabbett has 30 years experience working as an applied sport scientist with athletes and coaches from a wide range of sports.

 Tim’s research has impacted several high performance organizations including the military, dance, circus and sport.

-Tim has published over 200 scientific articles that have direct application to high performance sport.
-His consultancy extends across a wide range of sports, including: Football (Soccer), Basketball, Rugby League, Rugby Union, Handball, Australian Football, and Cricket.
+Tim has published over 300 scientific articles that have direct application to high performance sport.
+His consultancy extends across a wide range of sports, including: American Football, Baseball, Ice Hockey, Soccer, Basketball, Rugby League, Rugby Union, Handball, Australian Football, and Cricket.
 His expertise includes using training information to predict ‘preventable’ injuries, skill acquisition, game-specific training, and analysing the physical demands of match-play.
 Some of his sport-specific publications are provided below:

 Gabbett, T.J.
 (2020).
 The training-performance puzzle: How can the past inform future training directions?
 Journal of Athletic Training, 55:874-884.